 The children also continue to be supported with their use of phonics and spelling patterns as they move into Key Stage 2 through.
 Statutory word lists are used to ensure that children’s spelling of words is accurate.

 Children have access to the school library and a local mobile library to supplement their reading.
 We also take advantage of the School Library Service that is run by Leeds Library.
 Each half term, we choose topic boxes of books that relate to the curriculum for each class.

 We encourage children to read widely across both fiction and non-fiction to develop their knowledge of themselves and the world in which they live, to establish an appreciation and love of reading and to increase their vocabulary by encountering words they would rarely hear or use in every day speech.
 Reading also feeds children’s imagination and opens up a treasure house of wonder and joy for curious young minds.
 We encourage children at all ages to ‘Get lost in a good book!’

-There is an expectation that children read at least four times a week to an adult at home.
+There is an expectation that children read an age appropriate book a week.

 Even when children are confident and fluent readers, it is important that this continues so that they can develop higher level comprehension skills, learn the meaning of ambitious vocabulary and begin to apply their understanding of punctuation and grammar when reading aloud to an audience.